Registered Nursing, Associate of Applied Science

 Background Check

-All accepted nursing students will be required to undergo a background check prior to entering the program.
+Background History Check - All accepted students will be required to undergo a background history check, prior to entering the program.
 Individuals with a criminal record may not be allowed into a healthcare facility as a student.
-Information pertaining to background checks and disqualifying crimes can be found at the OSBN web site: oregon.gov/OSBN/Pages/index.aspx.
-Because it is not possible to meet the objectives of the program without having clinical experience, anyone with a positive criminal or abuse history may not be eligible for acceptance into the Nursing program.
-The program may deny admission or continuation in the nursing program to any nursing student whose background poses a threat to an individual, the college, the nursing profession, or the community.
+Because it is not possible to meet the objectives of the program without having clinical experience, anyone with a positive history or abuse history may not be eligible for acceptance in the nursing program.
+Additionally, the Oregon State Board of Nursing has limits on eligibility for licensure, as defined in OAR 851-031.
+Ultimately, licensure may be denied to graduates with a criminal offense and those with a major physical or mental condition that could affect the individual’s ability to practice nursing safely.
+Completion of RN program or LPN program does not guarantee licensure.

 Immunization Status

-All accepted students will be required to provide evidence of their current immunization status and need to meet minimum vaccination requirements as outlined by UCC policy for clinical practice.
+All accepted students will be required to provide evidence of their current immunization status and need to meet minimum vaccination requirements as mandated by the OHA and outlined in the UCC policy for clinical practice.
 All nursing students must follow the UCC Registered Nursing Program Student Policy and Procedures Handbook for the current year.
+Accepted nursing students will be required to provide evidence of their current immunization status for Hep B, MMR, Tdap, Varicella, TB, COVID, and influenza.
+Additional requirements may be needed for clinical placement

 CPR-BLS